Need to talk? Call 1800 882 436.

 • financially support your child

-• provide safety, supervision and control
+• provide safety and supervision

 • provide medical care